quauab/PersistantProfileManager/README.md

-# Profile Manager with Database persistance
+# Profile Manager with Database Persistance

 ## A web application that manages user profiles, using CouchDB backend